bieniu/ha-gios/README.md

 - go to "More info" link
 - look at site address, for ex. for this address http://powietrze.gios.gov.pl/pjp/current/station_details/chart/291 `station_id` is 291

+## Breaking change
+Home Assistant 0.98+ allows disabling unnecessary entities in the entity registry.
+For this reason, the `monitored_conditions` argument has been removed.

 ## Minimal configuration
 ```yaml
 sensor: